 Specifically, we argued that the hypothesis (H3) that humpback chub are in poor condition and are spawning at a lower rate than in prior years was better supported by available data, then the alternative hypothesis (H4) that there had been a massive decline in the adult humpback chub population.
 Such a decline in adult survival could hypothetically have occurred in the mainstem (H4a) or in the LCR (H4b).
 The hypothesis (H4b) that humpback chub in the LCR had decreased survival during the fall of 2014 was based on observations of multiple fish species having difficulty breathing during a flood with unusually high sediment loads.
 The number of adult spawners remained low in 2016, however, adult humpback chub in the Colorado River remained skinny and integrated modelling of data from the mark-recapture studies in the LCR and JCM via a multistate model (Yackulic and others, 2014) continues to support the hypothesis of reduced humpback chub spawning rate (H3) over the hypothesis of a decline in adult humpback chub survival (H4a, b).
 However, since we have extremely low capture probabilities in the Colorado River, we cannot entirely rule out H4 yet.
-Furthermore, our uncertainty in adult abundances has increased substantially over the last two years and even if reduced food availability has not decreased adult humpback chub survival yet, it is possible that continuation of low drift densities will eventually lead to declines in survival and/or decreased recruitment from smaller size classes.
-For these reasons, we see understanding the drivers of recent declines in the foodbase (both the role of nutrients – Project E and flows – Project F) as essential research alongside ongoing monitoring in the JCM.
-Importantly, if only information from the LCR monitoring had been available and populations had been assumed to be well-mixed (i.e., the assumptions outlined above) we might now believe that were in the midst of a substantial decline (red line in Fig. 1) and would have no evidence suggesting a declining foodbase in the mainstem.
-In fact, it seems plausible that in the absence of information collected by JCM, a reasonable person might have linked this hypothetical humpback chub decline to the large number of rainbow trout produced during the period 2008-2012, with the management implication that we would now be focused on removing non-natives near the LCR, rather than determining the effects and drivers of declining invertebrate production.
+Furthermore, the uncertainty in estimates of adult abundances has increased substantially over the last two years.
+Even if reduced food availability has not decreased adult humpback chub survival yet, it is possible that continuation of low invertebrate drift densities (see Project F) will eventually lead to declines in survival and/or decreased recruitment from smaller size classes.
+For these reasons, we see understanding the drivers of recent declines in the food base (both the role of nutrients, Project E, and the role of flows, Project F) as essential research alongside ongoing monitoring in the JCM program.
+Importantly, if only information from the LCR monitoring had been available in 2014 and 2015, and populations had been assumed to be well-mixed (i.e., the assumptions outlined above), we might now believe that were in the midst of a substantial decline (red line in Fig. 1) and would have no evidence suggesting a declining food base in the mainstem.
+In fact, it seems plausible that, in the absence of information collected by the JCM program, a reasonable person might have linked this hypothetical humpback chub decline to the large number of rainbow trout produced during the period 2008-2012.
+The reasonable person would then come to the management implication that the AMP needed to focus on removing non-natives near the LCR, rather than on better determining the effects and drivers of declining invertebrate production.